-1. Attendance-At Oral Roberts University, students are expected to attend all classes.
+- 1. Attendance-At Oral Roberts University, students are expected to attend all classes.
 Understanding that there are sometimes unavoidable circumstances that prevent perfect attendance, each student is allowed to miss class the number of times per week a class meets.
 This allowance is for illness, personal business, and personal emergency.
 Students may consider this personal days or sick leave.
 If a student has absences in excess of this number, the earned grade for the course will be reduced one letter grade for each hour's absence above those allowed.
 A student missing class due to illness must take an unexcused absence.
-Extended illnesses are handled on an individual basis and require a doctor's excuse.

-- 2. Administratively Excused Absences-Students who must miss class for University sponsored activities must follow these procedures: - a.
+Extended illnesses are handled on an individual basis and require a doctor's excuse. - 2.
+Administratively Excused Absences-Students who must miss class for University sponsored activities must follow these procedures: - a.
 Inform the professor before the event. - b.
-Arrange to complete missed work within one week. - c.
-Not commit to class performances (oral reports, speeches, television tapings, group presentations, etc.) on a date the student will be gone.
+Arrange to complete missed work within one week.

+- Not commit to class performances (oral reports, speeches, television tapings, group presentations, etc.) on a date the student will be gone.
 Makeup work is not permitted if the student voluntarily commits to a performance on the date of an administratively excused absence. - d.
 Present an excuse, signed by the Dean of Arts and Cultural Studies, the day the student returns. - 3.
 Tardies-Tardies are an inconvenience to the other class members and the professor, and they prevent the late student from obtaining maximum value from the class.
 Therefore, tardies are calculated in the attendance provision for this course.
 Three tardies equal one absence and are included in the absences when determining the course grade.
 It is to the student's advantage to make sure that the professor is informed immediately following the close of the class that the student was tardy and not absent.
 It is not the professor's responsibility to stop the class to mark the student late; the student is the one responsible to convey that information following that class.
 Students should not expect to be credible the following class session concerning a late arrival on a previous day. - 4.
 Late Work-The student is responsible for obtaining class assignments and material covered during an absence.
 All work must be completed as scheduled.
 An absence is not an excuse for turning in late work or for being unprepared with assignments for the class following the absence.
 If late work is accepted, a substantial penalty will be assessed. - 5.
-Literacy-The Communication, Arts and Media Department does not accept for credit any written assignment that contains more than an average of three grammatical and/or typographical errors per page. - 6.
-Whole Person Assessment-Refer to the Communication, Arts and Media WPA handbook for policies at (http://oru.edu), click on Academics, then WPA, then Department Resources, then CAM Handbook HTML. - C. Course Policies and Procedures - 1.
+Literacy-The Communication, Arts, and Media Department does not accept for credit any written assignment that contains more than an average of three grammatical and/or typographical errors per page. - C. Course Policies and Procedures - 1.
 Evaluation Procedures - a.
-Exams (82%) - b.
-Short writing assignments (1%) - c.
-Topical paper (17%) - 2.
+Tests (60%) - b.
+Topical paper (20%) - d.
+Exercises and Quizzes (20%) - 2.
+Whole Person Assessment Requirements - a.
+The topical paper is an artifact for the Art Major. - b.
+Artifacts not submitted electronically or incorrectly submitted receive a zero for that assignment. - 3.
 Administrative Absences